texhex/OSFontPack/FontInstallationIssues.md

 Both font cache services (FontCache and FontCache3.0.0.0) use a cache stored in *C:\Windows\ServiceProfiles\LocalService\AppData\Local\*.
 When these files become corrupted, the services might hang and the entire font handling goes haywire.

+The solution in this case is to stop both services, delete the file `FontCache3.0.dat` as well as renaming the folder `FontCache` and recreating a new empty folder with the same name.

 After that, restart the computer.